-As small business accountants, we always recommend that clients undertake a review every now and then, so the start of 2020 and a new decade is the perfect excuse to set aside some quality time to do some thinking and planning.
+The start of 2023 could the perfect excuse to set aside some quality time to do some thinking and planning.

 When you work for yourself, it’s all too easy to get caught up in the day-to-day running of your business instead of taking the time to stand back and take a long hard look at where you are and where you want to go.

-The key is not to prioritise what’s on your schedule, but to schedule your priorities.
+The key is not to prioritise what’s on your schedule but to schedule your priorities. ~ Stephen R Covey